tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 data Positioned a = Positioned a LinePosition Int deriving (Eq, Show)
 ```

-We can annotate something with positioning information by specifying whether
+`Positioned a` adds position information to something of type `a`.
+We
+include the `a` itself, followed by its `LinePosition`,
-or not it's the first token on a given line, and the column at which it appears.
+and the exact column at which it appears.
-This will be sufficient to implement our layout rules.

-What we'll be doing soon enough is going from `[Positioned Token] -> [Token]`,
+What we'll be doing soon enough is making a function `[Positioned Token] -> [Token]`,
-using that extra position information to infer the braces and semicolons which
+using that extra position information to infer the necessary braces and semicolons.
-we add to the tokens we output.

 Right now though, we just have `[Token]`, without any position information,
 and no braces and semicolons.

 ### Raw Tokens

-Right now, our lexer simply blows up if it encounters any whitespace tokens,
+In fact, our lexer simply blows up if it encounters any whitespace tokens,
 and we can't handle comments either.
 The next order of business is being
 able to lex whitespace and comments along with normal tokens.

 If we weren't whitespace sensitive, we'd still need to do this.
 We would
 simply collect all of these tokens, and then filter them out from
 the final output.
 This way, we could allow arbitrary spacing between tokens,
-as well as comments in the source code, without affecting the semantics.
+as well as comments in the source code, without affecting the rest of the tokens.

 For our purposes, it's important to keep these tokens, so we can annotate the
 other "normal" tokens with position information.
 We'll be using the whitespace